Grounded in learning, lived experience, and the realities of migration in Scotland.

 This Migration Policy Scotland event brought together expertise on migration and on the Scottish economy and business to assess the impacts of UK’s new immigration system in Scotland.
 How have businesses and the economy been impacted by the UK’s new immigration system?
 How have they responded?
 What are the benefits and challenges of the new system and how could any negative impacts be mitigated?

-We started our journey here, building connections and sharing insights to incorporate migrant lived experiences across Migration Policy Scotland’s work.
+We started our journey to building a meaningful approach to integrating lived experience at MPS here, building connections and sharing insights to incorporate migrant lived experiences across Migration Policy Scotland’s work.

 At an RSA Fellows’ MCICH Network Fellow-led event MPS Director, Dr Sarah Kyambi, joins Prof. David Bell, University of Stirling, and Prof. Oscar Guadiola-Rivera, University of London, in a discussion with Dr Parag Khanna’s of his newly published: “Move” that considers the impact of migration on the future of human civilization.